Canvas Instructor Guide

 Understand your options for building courses in Canvas

-To efficiently set up an effective course structure in Canvas, some faculties have implemented Canvas Templates.
-These Templates are developed by learning designers and can be imported into your Canvas course from the right-hand side of the course homepage.
-Once imported, you can further customize them to your needs.
+To efficiently set up a recommended course structure in Canvas, some faculties have implemented Canvas Templates.
+These Templates can be imported into your Canvas course from the right-hand side of the course homepage.
+Once imported, you can further customize them according to your needs.
 To request support with Templates, please contact your faculty’s Instructional Support Unit.

 OptionDescriptionLearn More